kubedb/docs/docs/guides/postgres/remote-replica/remotereplica.md

 postgres.kubedb.com/pg-london created
 ```

 Now we will be able to see kubedb will provision a Remote Replica from the source postgres instance.
-Lets checkout out the statefulSet , pvc , pv and services associated with it
+Lets checkout out the petSet , pvc , pv and services associated with it
 .
 KubeDB operator sets the `status.phase` to `Ready` once the database is successfully created.
 Run the following command to see the modified `PostgreSQL` object:
 ```bash